 First, what do these terms mean?

 Web App – A web app is run like a website.
 Users won’t download this app to their phone or device.
-Instead, they will log in on their internet browser.
+Instead, they will log in using their internet browser.
 So how is a website different from a web app?
 After all, if someone is going to a browser and typing in a URL, isn’t it just the same?

-Well, sort of.
-The difference boils down to functionality.
-A website offers information to visitors.
-Even if that website has a contact form that you fill out, it’s still a website.
-A web application offers interaction of some kind.
-One easy example of this is a restaurant website.
 You might visit the website to learn the hours, check the phone number, or view the menu.
 Part of the website turns into a web application if the user has some control and interaction.
 For example, national restaurant chains offer options such as making a reservation, viewing the local menu and prices, buying a gift card, or ordering food online.

 Some examples of web apps include the finance tool Mint, the email marketing program Mailchimp, and Squarespace, which enables users to create websites.

-**Native App** – A native app is one built specifically for the platform it will serve.
-These apps might come pre-installed on your smartphone or tablet, or you can find them in the app store you use (e.g., GooglePlay or Apple’s App Store).
-Android and Apple (iOS) systems work differently, and a native app is built and coded specifically for the operating system on which you want it to work.
-An app developed for Android won’t work on an iOS device.
-The iPhone’s camera is a native app So is Instagram, which operates within the app on your device — even though Instagram has versions on both platforms.
+Native App – A native app is one built specifically for the platform it will serve.
+These apps might come pre-installed on your smartphone or tablet, or you can find them in the app store you use (e.g., Google Play or Apple’s App Store).

-**Hybrid App** – A hybrid app is a little of native, a bit of web app.
+Hybrid App – A hybrid app is a little of a native, a bit of a web app.
 Hybrid apps are hosted inside a native application, but use something called a wrapper so they can be used on different platforms.
 Unlike web apps, a hybrid has access to the device itself, relying on the camera, your contact list, or other features.

 Facebook is an example of a hybrid app (more on this below).
 You can log into Facebook on your computer (web app) or download the app on your phone.
 Twitter and Evernote are also hybrid apps.

-<span data-sheets-userformat="{"2":829,"3":{"1":0},"5":{"1":[{"1":2,"2":0,"5":[null,2,0]},{"1":0,"2":0,"3":3},{"1":1,"2":0,"4":1}]},"6":{"1":[{"1":2,"2":0,"5":[null,2,0]},{"1":0,"2":0,"3":3},{"1":1,"2":0,"4":1}]},"7":{"1":[{"1":2,"2":0,"5":[null,2,0]},{"1":0,"2":0,"3":3},{"1":1,"2":0,"4":1}]},"8":{"1":[{"1":2,"2":0,"5":[null,2,0]},{"1":0,"2":0,"3":3},{"1":1,"2":0,"4":1}]},"11":3,"12":0}" data-sheets-value="{"1":2,"2":"native app vs web app vs hybrid"}">Native app vs Web app vs Hybrid: Pros and Cons
+Native app vs Web app vs Hybrid: Pros and Cons

 What truly separates these types of apps is how they are built behind the scenes.
 Unless you are a coder, you probably don’t care.
 However, there are some advantages to each of these apps, as well as drawbacks: